Hennepin History Museum

 Hennepin History Museum is a museum dedicated to the history, people, and communities of Hennepin County, Minnesota, United States.
 The museum provides in-house exhibits, history-themed programming, and social events throughout the year.

 Location

 The museum is located in the Whittier neighborhood of Minneapolis in the historic Christian Mansion, a historic home built in 1919.
 Today, it is included in the Washburn-Fair Oaks Mansion District of Minneapolis, and is located on the east side of Washburn-Fair Oaks Park.
 The house was designed by Hennepin County architects Hewitt and Brown.

 Exhibits

-The museum showcases a mixture of rotating exhibits relating to the history of Hennepin County.
-Exhibits are usually up for three or more months.
+The Hennepin History Museum features a combination of permanent and changing exhibits.
+The permanent collection showcases objects, artifacts, and documents that tell the story of Hennepin County from its earliest days to the present.
+Visitors can explore various aspects of local history, including: